benedikt-wueller/localize/README.md

 # localize

-A generic and flexible localization library for Java and Kotlin.
+A flexible and extremely lightweight localization library.